JackBilbo/lxn-discus/README.md

 <h2>Basic Features:</h2>

 All Information is organized in „pages“ (horizontally) and „sub-pages“ (vertically).
-Pages can be changed by „click and drag“ with the mouse or - more comfortably - through keybinding „transponder(100)“ for horizontal and transponder (1) for vertical scrolling. transponder(10) is used for map zoom.
+Pages can be changed by „click and drag“ with the mouse or - more comfortably - through keybinding „INCREASE/DECREASE COM1 (WHOLE)“ for horizontal and „INCREASE/DECREASE COM1 (FRACT)“ for vertical scrolling.

 Currently there are five main pages: „APT“ for navigation to the selected Airport, „WPT“ for navigating a task/flightplan, „TASK“ for the current state of the task, "Kinetic Assitant" for launching through KA and „CONFIG“ for Unit switching, ballast management and some system settings.